-If you would like to discuss the findings presented in this report, please contact Tony LoBianco, KYPSO Project Director, at tflobil@uky.edu
+If you would like to discuss the findings presented in this report, please contact Tony LoBianco, KYPSO Project Director, at <a href="mailto:theta:the

 Citations

 Blanck, P. (2023).
 Supported decision-making: emerging paradigm in research, law, and policy.
 Journal of Disability Policy Studies, 34(1), 3-7.